Richardson Creek Bridge 300 Replacement

 - Right-of-Way Acquisitions, if applicable

-Funding has been secured for the replacement bridge.
+Funding has been secured for the design of the replacement bridge.
 It includes 85% federal funding from the Surface Transportation Program (STP) and 15% from the Snohomish County Roads Fund.
-The total project cost is estimated at approximately $2.1 million.
+The total project cost is estimated at approximately $2.6 million.
+The county is working on securing grant funding for construction of the new bridge.

 Snohomish County Public Works held an open house to discuss the Richardson Creek Bridge replacement project and seek input on two construction proposals on October 9, 2019.
 Information about the project was available along with project experts to answer questions.